 We sell products in markets that are characterized by rapid technological changes, evolving industry standards, frequent new product introductions and increasing levels of integration.
 Our ability to keep pace with these markets at times depends on our ability to obtain technology from third parties on commercially reasonable terms to allow our products to remain competitive.
 If licenses to such technology are not available on commercially reasonable terms and conditions or at all and we cannot otherwise acquire or integrate such technology, our products or our customers' products could become unmarketable or obsolete, we could lose market share and our revenue and results of operations could materially decline.
-For instance, the AppliedMicro business is a licensee of the ARM Limited (ARM) 64-bit instruction set architecture (ISA), and continued license rights will depend upon our ability to successfully renew or otherwise maintain our license rights to that ISA, as well as the timely delivery by ARM of various updates and other support under the license agreement.
-There can be no guarantee that the existing ARM license rights, some of which expired in fiscal year 2016, will be sufficient to enable AppliedMicro to fully develop and implement its ARM-based product roadmap.
-The success of the AppliedMicro ARM-based products will also depend, among other things, on customers' willingness to incorporate products based on the ARM architecture into their products and systems, and the anticipated timeframe within which such incorporation occurs.
+For instance, the AppliedMicro business is a licensee of ARM Limited (ARM) and Synopsys Inc. (Synopsys) technology libraries, and continued license rights will depend upon our ability to successfully renew or otherwise maintain our license rights to those libraries, as well as the timely delivery by ARM and Synopsys of various updates and other support under their respective license agreements.
+There can be no guarantee that the existing ARM and Synopsys license rights will be sufficient to enable AppliedMicro to fully develop and implement its product roadmap.

 In addition, disputes with third party licensors over required payments, scope of licensed rights and compliance with contractual terms are common in our industry and we have in the past and may in the future be subjected to disputes over the terms of such licenses.
-For example, the outcome of our current litigation against Infineon relating to the scope of our rights to use certain patented GaN-on-Silicon technology developed by Nitronex may impact our associated intellectual property rights and related future revenue prospects.
 Such disputes may require us to incur significant costs defending our license rights, divert management's attention or result in our inability to sell or develop certain products.
 In such instances, we could also incur substantial unanticipated costs or scheduling delays in developing substitute technology to deliver competitive products, damaged customer and vendor relationships, indemnification liabilities and declining revenues and profitability.
 Such events could have a material adverse effect on our financial condition and results of operations and the value of an investment in our common stock.